How long is the heatwave in Europe expected to last?

 The deadly heat in Europe comes as extreme temperatures, driven by climate crisis, are breaking records worldwide as both the US and China saw the mercury crossing 50C on Sunday.

-Scientists have long warned that climate change, caused by CO2 emissions from burning fossil fuels, will make heatwaves more frequent, severe and deadly.
+Scientists have long warned that the climate crisis, caused by greenhouse emissions from burning fossil fuels, will make heatwaves more frequent, severe and deadly.
 They say governments need to take drastic actions to reduce emissions to prevent climate catastrophe.

-“In many parts of the world, today is predicted to be the hottest day on record,” tweeted Tedros Adhanom Ghebreyesus, director-general of the World Health Organisation.
-“The #ClimateCrisis is not a warning.
-It’s happening.
-I urge world leaders to ACT now.”
+“We are seeing heatwaves increasing in frequency, intensity, and duration – this trend is projected to continue, and western Europe is expected to be at particular risk,” says Dr Vikki Thompson, climate scientist at Royal Netherlands Meteorological Institute.

 Join our commenting forum